LS | Lisa Stern

 • Foundation for success co-parenting.
 By working together outside of the court to resolve issues regarding custody, parenting time and support provides divorcing couples with a foundation for open dialogue and the ability to successfully co-parent their children.

-If you are interested in the collaborative divorce process, please contact Ms. Stern at 248-973-7842.
+If you are interested in the collaborative divorce process, please contact Lisa at 248-973-7842.

 Practice Areas